Understanding Sleep Problems -- The Basics

 Lifestyle.
 People who drink coffee, smoke cigarettes, or drink alcohol are more likely to have sleep problems than people who do not.

 Medication.
-Many medications can cause sleeplessness.
+Many drugs can cause sleeplessness.
 Others can cause daytime fatigue.

 and lung problems.
 Some people find it difficult to sleep at night because they become breathless when they lie down.
 This can be a symptom of heart failure or a problem with the lungs.